 Cardinal Vincent Nichols, Archbishop of Westminster

 Almost 10,000 SVP members, motivated by a shared vision and mission, give their time to help people in need across England and Wales.
+You’ll support our work befriending and providing practical assistance to over 90,000 lonely and isolated people every year.
 Join the SVP and turn your concern into action.

 What does an SVP group do?

 Every group, or 'Conference', meets regularly to discuss how to help people in their area.
 Each group has its own particular specialisms reflecting local need, this may include:

 - Visiting and befriending older or lonely people

 - Running a soup run or food bank

 By joining the SVP, you can make a real difference to the lives of vulnerable people in your community.
 As a member, you'll join a strong network of like-minded volunteers and staff across the country and gain access to a wealth of resources and training.
 If you already do some community outreach in your area, you can continue your great work with additional support from the SVP National Office team.